 Now go to localhost:5000 & you can see the output like this👇

 We are finally ready to get the application running in Kubernetes.
 We just need to create a service and a deployment in our k8s.

 Before we move forward make sure you have kubectl installed in your machine

 If everything is configured then it's time to move on & create a

 yaml file with the following contents in it :

-What Yaml file does is it tells kubernetes about what we want run.
-For example with this yaml file above, It is telling Kubernetes the following:
+What the YAML file does is it tells Kubernetes about what we want to run.
+For example with this YAML file above, It is telling Kubernetes the following:

-In this Kubernetes YAML file, we have two objects, separated by the ---: one is the service & other one is the deployment
+In this Kubernetes YAML file, we have two objects, separated by the ---: one is the service & another one is the deployment

 While Kubernetes YAML can appear long and complicated at first, it almost always follows the same pattern:

 The apiVersion, which indicates the Kubernetes API that parses this object The kind indicating what sort of object this is Some metadata applying things like names to your objects The spec specifying all the parameters and configurations of your object.